Tag Archives: Information is the Key

 myth

-My NYSLRS contributions go into a personal 401(k)-style savings account that I will get when I retire.
+My NYSLRS pension is like a 401(k)-style retirement savings account and I will get my contributions back when I retire.

 fact

-NYSLRS is a defined benefit plan.
-Your pension will be based on your earnings and years of service — it will not be based on your contributions.
+Your NYSLRS pension is a defined benefit plan.
+Your pension will be a lifetime benefit based on your earnings and years of service—it will not be based on your contributions.
+Member contributions support the benefits earned by current and future retirees and are an important asset of the Common Retirement Fund.

 myth